Disadvantages of Visual Aids in Teaching and How to Fix Them

 Visual aids are extremely diverse

-Otherwise, visual aids can simply be the VISUALISATION of the learning materials.
+Otherwise, visual aids can simply be the visualization of the learning materials.
 What does it mean?
-It could range anything from scribbles on the blackboard, to pictures on a presentation to an animated story of the lessons.
+It could range anything from scribbles on the blackboard to pictures on a presentation to an animated story of the lessons.
 Knowing what is available and choosing the most appropriate ones for your course will ultimately lead to a desirable effect.

 Costly